jamiehenzy/Genome_analysis_Explore/3_Variants_tutorial.md

 ```

 Looks good!
-Fastqc generated two new output files for us – a `.html` and a `.zip` file.
+Fastqc generated two new output files with extensions `.html` and a `.zip`.
 Notice also that the command worked on compressed files.
 It will work on either compressed OR uncompressed files.

 You may have noticed that fastqc just prefixed the file name to different extensions for the two output files.
 We can take advantage of that by running fastqc on all our datafiles with the wildcard `*`.
 Let's run fastqc on the remaining files, then look at the output.